Koomball/ForgeDB/README.md

     ]
 })
 ```
-And voi-la, you bot now has been connected to a local database.
+And voi-la, you bot now has been connected a local database.

 ### MongoDB Installation